Learn how to make smoked lobster tails on ANY grill or smoker!

 Smoke the Lobster Tails

-- Once your grill or smoker has reached about 220°F add your wood chips to the smoker box, smoker tray, or place 1 chunk on the hot charcoals.
-If using a pellet grill, disregard this.
+- Once your grill or smoker has reached 350°F add your wood chips to the smoker box, smoker tray, or place 1 chunk on the hot charcoals.
+If using a pellet tube smoker, make sure it is well lit and already producing smoke.

 - Place your lobster tails in the smoker or on the grill away from the direct heat.